 A railside residential locality situated on the Streatham/Mitcham border, south-west of Streatham Vale Park

-The coming of the railway and early industrial development in Streatham brought the first houses around the end of the 19th century, with residents fording the River Graveney on their walk to work along an uninhabited lane that has since become Streatham Vale.
+The coming of the railway and early industrial development in Streatham brought the first cluster of housing in the late 19th century, with residents fording the River Graveney on their walk to work along an uninhabited lane that has since become Streatham Vale.
 The early homes in Lonesome stood on the newly created Leonard, Lilian and Marian Roads, together with a row of cottages on what is now Ebenezer Walk.

 In the 1920s, before the building of Streatham Vale’s church of the Holy Redeemer, Lonesome’s Mission of the Good Shepherd was based in a large wooden shed off Marian Road and conducted open air evangelical work here.

-In the late 1970s Lambeth council created the Lonesome Depot Gypsy and Traveller site at the end of Lonesome Way.
-It remains here to the present day – despite the objections of William Shelton MP, who was recorded in Hansard as saying in 1981: “This gipsy site disgraces the borough.
+In the late 1970s Lambeth council created the Lonesome Depot gypsy and traveller site at the end of Lonesome Way.
+William Shelton MP said in 1981: “This gipsy site disgraces the borough.
 It is a burden and a disaster for the local community.
 If accounts are true, it is also the scene of bizarre and cruel happenings.”
 A council investigation found no proof for these allegations, though there were problems of rubbish and rats – and of social exclusion.

-Lonesome primary school is located on Grove Road (at the bottom left corner of the map below).
-According to Ofsted’s September 2013 report, the proportion of pupils from minority ethnic groups is high and the proportion who speak English as an additional language is above average.
-The school was assessed as ‘requiring improvement’.
+Lonesome primary school is located on Grove Road.
+According to Ofsted’s October 2015 report, three-quarters of pupils are from a wide range of minority ethnic backgrounds and half the pupils speak English as an additional language.
+Both figures are well above average.
+The school was assessed as ‘good’.

 Tooting Graveney football club played at an enclosed ground at Lonesome from 1905 to 1907.
 They eventually became part of renowned non-leaguers Tooting and Mitcham FC.